prashanth-up/Content_Bot/README.md

 ## Features

-- Generate AI/ML topics using OpenAI GPT API
+- Generate any topic's content script using OpenAI GPT API
 - Convert generated scripts to audio using Azure TTS
 - Fetch relevant images using OpenAI DALL-E API
 - Create a video with audio, images, and subtitles